egison/egison/README.md

 ### Poker Hands

-The following code is the program that determines poker-hands written in Egison.
+The following code is a program that determines poker-hands written in Egison.
 All hands are expressed in a single pattern.

 ```hs